Table of Contents

 Specific treatment of Addisonian crisis demands emergent management as it is life-threatening in nature.
 The key management steps are listed as follows:

-- Hydration with enormous stocks of intravenous saline solution with dextrose.
+- Hydration with enormous stocks of the intravenous saline solution with dextrose.

 - Simultaneous intravenous steroids replacement, hydrocortisone used if oral replacement is appropriate.